Serotonin–norepinephrine reuptake inhibitor

-Serotonin–norepinephrine reuptake inhibitors (SNRIs) are a class of antidepressant medications used to treat major depressive disorder (MDD), anxiety disorders, social phobia, chronic neuropathic pain, fibromyalgia syndrome (FMS), and menopausal symptoms.
-Off-label uses include treatments for attention-deficit hyperactivity disorder (ADHD), and obsessive–compulsive disorder (OCD).
+Serotonin–norepinephrine reuptake inhibitors (SNRIs) are a class of antidepressant medications used to treat major depressive disorder (MDD), anxiety disorders, chronic neuropathic pain, fibromyalgia, and menopausal symptoms.
+Off-label uses include treatments for attention deficit hyperactivity disorder (ADHD) and obsessive–compulsive disorder (OCD).
 SNRIs are monoamine reuptake inhibitors; specifically, they inhibit the reuptake of serotonin and norepinephrine.
 These neurotransmitters are thought to play an important role in mood regulation.
 SNRIs can be contrasted with the selective serotonin reuptake inhibitors (SSRIs) and norepinephrine reuptake inhibitors (NRIs), which act upon single neurotransmitters.
-Since Norepinephrine pathways play a role in pain modulation, SNRIS are also widely used for chronic pain conditions such as neuropathic pain and Fibromyalgia.
-This article provides a summary of the mechanisms, clinical uses, safety considerations and compares it to other antidepressant classes.
+Since norepinephrine pathways play a role in pain modulation, SNRIs are also widely used for chronic pain conditions such as neuropathic pain and fibromyalgia.

-The human serotonin transporter (SERT) and noradrenaline transporter (NAT) are membrane transport proteins that are responsible for the reuptake of serotonin and noradrenaline from the synaptic cleft back into the presynaptic nerve terminal.
-Dual inhibition of serotonin and noradrenaline reuptake can offer advantages over other antidepressant drugs by treating a wider range of symptoms.
+The human serotonin transporter (SERT) and norepinephrine transporter (NET) are membrane transport proteins that are responsible for the reuptake of serotonin and norepinephrine from the synaptic cleft back into the presynaptic nerve terminal.
+Dual inhibition of serotonin and norepinephrine reuptake can offer advantages over other antidepressant drugs by treating a wider range of symptoms.
 They can be especially useful in concomitant chronic or neuropathic pain.

 SNRIs, along with SSRIs and NRIs, are second-generation antidepressants.
 Since their introduction in the late 1980s, second-generation antidepressants have largely replaced first-generation antidepressants, such as tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs), as the drugs of choice for the treatment of MDD due to their improved tolerability and safety profile.